 Firstly, they aren't they don't know how to implement it no matter how much you give them as typically the learning curve is too steep.

 Secondly, if they do that, they were never going to be your customer anyway, they weren't going to buy.

 Thirdly, they may try to implement it themselves but realise it is too hard, in that case if you are consistent (see below), then they will come back to you to do it properly.

 And finally, if you operate in a crowded market place, and let's face it we all do, who is a customer going to choose, the person or business that teases them with bits or information or the one that provides the most value?

-Take The Time To Do It Right
+Provide them with content and information that is actionable and truly helpful.

+Take the time to do it right

 Nothing I've said so far is rocket science.
 It's just a case of taking the time to understand, and being up for the hard work this needs.
 Slowing down to get foundational thinking right means you're building a platform capable of injecting real speed to your business.
 It takes rigour to do this, which is why few do.

 Most don't have the time or energy.
 Foundational thinking is hard when you're rushing to a solution, usually without clarity on the true nature of the problem.

 Finally, identifying the problem can also bring new challenges - is it worth fixing?
 Is the solution really better than the current scenario?
 Asking these questions show your clients you are capable of adding value, capable of seeing their business beyond the immediate (and maybe misleading) challenges.
 It's in spending the time to understand a client's real challenges that you get to prove your ongoing value.